Rimalon/formal-language-tasks/README.md

 ```
 --graph - path to file with graph file
 --query - path to file with query
---fr - path to file with start vertices
+--fr - path to file with start vertices.
+If not specified, all vertices are used.
---to - path to file with end vertices
+--to - path to file with end vertices.
+If not specified, all vertices are used.
 ```
 ### File formats:
 #### Graph: